 All companies have agreed to pay students a minimum of $1200 a week.
 We collected data from our 2017 Fellows class and Finalists who accepted positions outside of our company partners and the average monthly salary was $5,563.00

-Because companies are being still being added, how soon after getting an offer should we consider accepting it?
+How soon after receiving an offer should I consider accepting it?

 Do companies need to give rejections or respond to people they've interviewed?

 There is no rule enforced by Code2040 about this.
 But it’s something that we push as an expectation of a good hiring process.
 In addition, I can commit to reminding companies to do this during my hiring check-ins.

 Will companies be reaching out over Christmas break or will they wait until January as well?

 Partner companies will still be hiring through the Holiday break and are not impacted by Code2040’s Holiday closure.

 So should we be monitoring the portal daily for communication from companies?

 No, companies will not be contacting you through the portal.
 You should be monitoring your email regularly for company communication.

 Would you recommend still applying during the holiday season?